informagi/laps/README.md

 This repository contains the LAPS dataset and code for the method, as well as code for evaluating the dialogues.
 These are resources for the following research:

-- ***Doing Personal LAPS: LLM-Augmented Dialogue Construction for Personalized Multi-Session Conversational Search***, Hideaki Joko, Shubham Chatterjee, Andrew Ramsay, Arjen P. de Vries, Jeff Dalton, Faegheh Hasibi, SIGIR 2022.
+- ***[Doing Personal LAPS: LLM-Augmented Dialogue Construction for Personalized Multi-Session Conversational Search](https://arxiv.org/abs/2405.03480)***, Hideaki Joko, Shubham Chatterjee, Andrew Ramsay, Arjen P. de Vries, Jeff Dalton, Faegheh Hasibi, SIGIR 2024.

 This repository is structured in the following way: